tsanevp/AddAttendeesToEventBrite/README.md

 # Automate Adding Attendees To Your Event In Eventbrite

-DISCLAIMER: This script is based on the script written by Stephan Lead (https://github.com/IgniteTalks/AddAttendeesToEventBrite).
-The original script is obsolete, thus the one found here is up-to-date.
+DISCLAIMER: My work is based on the script written by Stephan Lead, which is found here: (https://github.com/IgniteTalks/AddAttendeesToEventBrite).
+The functionality within the original script is obsolete, thus the one found here is up-to-date.

+## Background
-EventBrite is a great package for managing your Ignite.
-It allows you to sell tickets (either paid or free) and check people in using their free iPhone/Android app.
+Eventbrite is a great package for managing events.
+It allows you to define an event's basic info, details, registration page, and much more.
+Additionally, you are able to sell tickets (either paid or free) to check people in during the even using their mobile device.

-One major pain is that there's no easy Import function to add attendees.
-If you have a long list of attendees to add, it's time-consuming and error-prone.
+One major pain is that there is no easy import function to add multiple attendees at once.
+Thus, if you have a long list of attendees to add, it's time-consuming and error-prone.

 This script automates the process, so you can easily import multiple attendees to your guest list.